jenkinsci/js-libs/bootstrap/README.md

 ```

 > __Note__: Using this async `import` approach makes unit testing of your JavaScript modules more tricky because
-> your test scaffolding code will need to manually `export` the `bootstrap-detached-3.3` module as `bootstrap:bootstrap3`
+> your test scaffolding code will need to manually `export` the `bootstrap-detached` module as `bootstrap:bootstrap3`
 > in order for the subsequent `import` to work without failure.
 This is not an issue when using the synchronous `require`
 > approach (see above) because the bundle `import` is only introduced to the JS code as the bundle is being created.